It is good to be an engineer, as engineering jobs take the top three slots on the list of college degrees with Highest Paying Jobs in 2017.

 Not to fear: Engineering jobs will be on top of the list leading into 2017.

 In 2017, employers are more likely to turn to temporary workers and contractors until the market shows improvement after Trump officially takes office.
+Nevertheless, professional working in this field has numerous employment options ahead of him.

 Full-Time Hiring and Engineering Jobs will Increase